tariqbuilds/linux-dash/README.md

 <br/>
 #### PHP
+(TODO: Update PHP instructions with snippets for nginx & apache configs)

 1. Make sure you have the `exec`, `shell_exec`, and `escapeshellarg` functions enabled
 2. Point your web server to `app/` directory under `linux-dash`
 2. Restart your web server (Apache, nginx, etc.)